Rochester MN Senior Softball Bylaws

 Article 4: Officers

-Subsection A: The Executive Board shall consist of the League Coordinator, two Assistant Coordinators, Secretary, Treasurer, two Publicity Directors, Rules/Safety Committee Director and Web Director, Previous League Coordinator, Previous Treasurer and Previous Publicity Director.
+Subsection A: The Executive Board shall consist of the League Coordinator, two Assistant Coordinators, Secretary, Treasurer, two Publicity Directors, Rules/Safety Committee Director and Web Director, Previous League Coordinator, Previous Treasurer and Previous Publicity Director. and a non-elected "Special Assistant" to the Coordinator with voting rights only in the absence of the Coordinator.
 The Previous Treasurer and Previous Publicity Director will serve one calendar year only.
 The Executive Board shall rule on all issues concerning Team Managers.

 Subsection B: All members of the Board of Directors (including Team Managers) shall pledge to enforce, and abide by, the Bylaws, the Rules and Regulations, the Code of Conduct (fair play and good sportsmanship), and all procedures approved by RMSS.